-- Scholarships: Students are encouraged to pursue as many outside scholarships and grants as possible to reduce reliance on loans and working while in school.
+- SCHOLARSHIPS: Students are encouraged to pursue as many outside scholarships and grants as possible to reduce reliance on loans and working while in school.
 Outside scholarships are offered through private agencies and organizations such as high schools, community organizations, scholarship foundations, employers, and government agencies.
 Student must provide the Office of Financial Aid with a copy of scholarship notification letter(s).
-Outside scholarships may reduce the amount of need based financial aid you are awarded. - Private Loan: Nonfederal loan made by a private lender, such as a bank or credit union.
+Outside scholarships may reduce the amount of need based financial aid you are awarded. - PRIVATE LOAN: Nonfederal loan made by a private lender, such as a bank or credit union.
 Loans are based on credit worthiness of the borrower.
-A student may be required to add a cosigner on the application. - Payment Plan: Please contact our Business Office (804) 862-6100 ext.
+A student may be required to add a cosigner on the application. - PAYMENT PLAN: Contact our Business Office (804) 862-6100 ext.
 8100.